benwiley4000/volca-sampler-plugins/README.md

 As an example, we have a Phaser plugin which accepts rate and depth parameters.
 It looks a lot like the Low-pass filter and Limiter plugins, but instead of including a stock Web Audio node, it uses a Phaser node from Tuna.js.

 At the bottom of my plugin file is the third-party Tuna.js code.
-In order to embed Tuna.js in my plugin code, we had to go find a build of it that will run directly in a web browser - which isn't always the easist thing to do these days!
+In order to embed Tuna.js in my plugin code, we had to go find a build of it that will run directly in a web browser - which isn't always the easiest thing to do these days!
 Fortunately in the case of Tuna.js, there is a [useable copy directly in the GitHub repository](https://github.com/Theodeus/tuna/blob/master/tuna-min.js) (the minified version takes a bit less space on disk).

 In other cases, such as the next one, finding an embeddable copy of the code is a bit more complicated, but we'll see how it's done.